Eccenux/GoogleFormAnalysis/README.md

 Advanced filtering
 ------------------
-In filter sets you may go for more advanced filters by using `answerFilter` or `questionFilter` functions.
+You may want to use more advanced filters in your filter sets for more interesting results.
+You can do this by using `answerFilter` or `questionFilter` functions.

-Here are basic examples which can be easily extend e.g. by using `RegExp` search on the values or titles.
+Here is a basic example of both functions which should be easy to modify to your needs.
+You could for example use `RegExp` to search values for interesting phrases.
 ```javascript
 	/**
 	 * Skip row (answers of a single person).